-The backbone network is DLA-34 \cite{dla} with deformable convolution layers \cite{dcn} designed by \cite{CenterNet2019}, producing a feature map one-fourth of the original spatial size.
+The backbone network is DLA-34 \cite{dla} with deformable convolution layers \cite{dcn}, designed by \cite{CenterNet2019}, which produces feature maps one-fourth the input dimensions.
 Each task head is a shallow network of a $3\times3$ convolution layer with $256$ channels followed by a $1\times1$ convolution layer to the desired channel dimension.
 There are $\oriNum=9$ orientation classes.

-The network is trained with the training split of the generated dataset in \S \ref{sec:dataset}.
+The network training data is the training split dataset described in \S \ref{sec:dataset}.
 The labeled grasps are conditionally flipped (rotated by $180^{\circ}$ around the $x$ axis) to consistently point the gripper $y$ axis to the left in the image space.
 Only one grasp per orientation class per center pixel is kept.
 The input image data is augmented with random cropping, flipping, and color jittering.

-The network is trained with the Adam optimizer for 400 epochs.
+Network training uses the Adam optimizer for 400 epochs.
 The initial learning rate is $1.25e^{-4}$, reducing by 10x at epochs 350 and 370.
 For all experiments, the center heatmap threshold at the inference phase is fixed to $\threshold_c = 0.3$, and the top-$k$ number is set to $k = 100$.